nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 /// note
 The NSP implementation executes a `get-config` NETCONF RPC if the query-parameter `?content=config` is provided.
 For gNMI, the behavior depends on the path being queried.
 If a class (e.g. YANG `list`) is requested, gNMI Subscribe is used.
 If an object (e.g. YANG `list entry` or `container`) is requested, gNMI Get is used.
 Only the latter has a means of restricting the content received in response to configuration only.

-In this activity we are focusing on root-paths to be queried, all of which are classes.
-In consequence the responses will contain state attributes regardless of the query-option `?content=config` being provided or not.
+In this activity, we focus on root paths that are all classes.
+As a result, responses will always include state attributes, regardless of whether the query-option `?content=config` is used.
+Consequently, SR Linux snapshots will contain both configuration and state.
+For this reason, we’ll stick with the snapshot operation so you can verify that snapshots can be displayed and compared as expected.
 ///

 You may use the [SRL YANG Explorer](https://yang.SR Linux.dev) or